Antiz96/Linux-Desktop/VMs/Arch-Linux_Server_Template.md

 Replaces : https://github.com/Antiz96/Linux-Configuration/blob/main/Arch-Linux/Base_installation.md#user-configuration

 ```
-passwd #Setup a simple password for the root account just to be able to log to it while preparing the template.
-It will be changed later by an ansible playbook anyway.
 useradd -m ansible #Create the ansible user
 vim /etc/sudoers.d/ansible #Make the ansible user a sudoer
 ```